Adapting to iOS 26.4

 How long does the Quick Style Switcher override last?

-Are desktop and Android affected?
+Are Mac, Windows, and Android affected?

 No. Mac, Windows, and Android are unaffected by this iOS change and work the same as before.